KSU-CS-Software-Engineering/TradeNetwork-Scratchproj/README.md

 Then rename the resulting zip file to have the sb3 extension instead of your compressors default extension.

-This file can then be upoaded onto the scratch 3 site.
+This file can then be uploaded onto the scratch 3 site.